dhanishthaghosh/BookSwapper/README.md

 - Search for a book you wish to have/read in our Books section
 - If you find the book of your choice, you can then see the details of the person willing to give their book by clicking the book title
 - Detailed information about book and user are available on the page, after clicking the book title of any book in the Books section
-- You may also view their location on our embedded Map built with the help of Google Maps API
+- You may also view their location on our embedded Map built with the help of Mapbox API
 - You can then go forward and email that person regarding the book and how to swap it
+- You can also upload books of your own in the My Books section inside your account name

 ----

+## Steps to run

 Steps to run our project on your local machine:
 1. Clone our repository